ReallySecureShell/PapersPlease/README.md

 ## Description

-PapersPlease is an exploit that allows an attacker to perform a remote Denial of Service against an HP printer by exploiting the internal GGW server found on port 9220.
-The tool also comes with the ability to mass print documents from either a single printer or all printers on a network by abusing HPs JetDirect protocol found on port 9100.
+PapersPlease is an exploit that allows an attacker to perform a remote **Denial of Service** against an HP printer by exploiting the internal GGW server.
+Additionally, Papers_Please is capable of **mass printing** documents from one or more printers on a network.
+This is acheived by abusing a common oversite found in the JetDirect protocol.

 ## How It Works